-This table indicates the progress made towards achieving these objectives as detailed at 31 March 2016.
+This table indicates the progress made towards achieving these objectives as detailed at 31 March 2017.

-OBJECTIVE ACHIEVEMENTS Improved financial position Independence Member of Housemark to access benchmarking information Planned property improvements On budget spending to date Local opportunities being explored New housing provision Involvement in Affordable Housing Partnership to explore options for development Strong links with City of Edinburgh Council Affordable rents RPI only rent increase applied in April 2016 Implementation of new website and tenant portal provides additional Customer service options for customers to communicate with us Tenant survey to be carried out before the end of 2016 Involvement in Open Space event in 2015 Community projects Founding partner in the Wester Hailes Community Trust
+OBJECTIVE ACHIEVEMENTS Independence Improved surpluses and strengthening of Statement of Financial Position Member of Housemark to access benchmarking information Planned property improvements On budget spending to date New housing provision Local opportunities being explored Involvement in Affordable Housing Partnership to explore options for development Strong links with City of Edinburgh Council Affordable rents RPI only rent increase applied in April 2016; below RPI increase applied in April 2017.
+Customer service Implementation of new website and tenant portal provides additional options for customers to communicate with us Tenant survey carried out at the end of 2016 indicates very high levels of satisfaction and improvements in most areas compared to the previous survey.
+Community projects Founding partner in the Wester Hailes Community Trust Active involvement with Wester Hailes Living Well